postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

     * **Iterations** - The number of iterations for your collection run.
 You can also run collections multiple times with different data sets to [build workflows](/docs/running-collections/building-workflows/).
     * **Delay** - An interval delay in milliseconds between each request.
     * **Data** - A [data file](/docs/running-collections/working-with-data-files/) for the collection run.
+    * **Advanced settings**
       * **Save responses** - Save response headers and bodies to the log to review them later.
 For large collection runs, this setting can affect performance.
       * **Keep variable values** - Persist the variables used in the run, so that any variables updated by the run will remain changed after it completes.
 If you don't persist variables, changes aren't saved after the run completes. _Note that persisting variables in the collection run will update the current value only._
       * **Run collection without using stored cookies** - If your requests use cookies, you can optionally deactivate them for a collection run.
       * **Save cookies after collection run** - Save the cookies used in this session to the cookie manager.
 Any values changed by requests during the run will remain after it completes.

       <img alt="Collection Runner configuration settings" src="https://assets.postman.com/postman-docs/v10/collection-runner-configuration-manually-v10.jpg" width="800px"/>